strapdata/elassandra/docs/elassandra/source/architecture.rst

 	The **elastic_admin.metadata_log** table contains one entry per metadata update event with a version number (column v), the host ID of the coordinator node (owner), the event origin (source) and timestamp (ts).
 If PAXOS update timeout occurs, Elassandra reads this table to transparently recover.
 	If your cluster issues thousands of mapping updates, you should periodically delete old entries with a CQL range delete or add a default TTL to avoid an infinite growth.

-Each participant node update its Elasticsearch mapping, synchronously acknowledge to the coordinator node and broadcast its gossip fields X2 with its *host_id*/*version_number*.
-As the result, all nodes sharing the same Elasticsearch mapping should have the same X2 value and you can check this with **nodetool gossipinfo**, as show here with X2 = e5df0651-8608-4590-92e1-4e523e4582b9/1.
+All nodes sharing the same Elasticsearch mapping should have the same X2 value and you can check this with **nodetool gossipinfo**, as show here with X2 = e5df0651-8608-4590-92e1-4e523e4582b9/1.

 .. code::